-- Bringing behavioral biometrics to boost security in FinTech
+- Bringing behavioural biometrics to boost security in FinTech

 - Deductive, Reasoning, Problem Solving with ML for FinTech

-- Help and ease for bill payments/collections in automated manner
+- Help and ease for bill payments/collections in an automated way

-- Big data helps to make strategy for future and understand user behaviors.
+- Big data helps to make a strategy for the future and understand user behaviours.

 - Secure Electronic Transaction enables interoperability between applications across diverse platforms and operating systems.

-To illustrate the various applications of AI in eCommerce and use case studies to show how this technology has benefited merchants/ecommerce service providers.
-Different consumers have varying, and often very specific, requirements for product, needs, expect performance, cost of consumption, silicon wafer thin kind of cost for best thing in mind and other parameters.
+To illustrate the various applications of AI in eCommerce and use case studies to show how this technology has benefited merchants/e-commerce service providers.
+Different consumers have varied, and often very specific, requirements for the product, needs, expect performance, cost of consumption, silicon wafer thin kind of cost for the best thing in mind and other parameters.
 In addition, these current technologies are being improved daily, with these improvements being fueled by greater data analytics, reduction in the cost of computation, and advancements in the state of the art of machine learning research.

-Bot is not a robot or robotics.
-Bot is just a simple service; people use these services to interact for conversation and messaging.
-Bot is not necessary an AI, not Machine Learning or even deep learning but surely AI, ML and DL can make Bot much better.
-Client-server to Web to mobile apps and now Bots are coming on the way.
+The chatbot is not a robot or robotics.
+The bot is just a simple service.
+Consumers use these services (unknowingly more) to interact with banks, IT companies etc. customer care informs of verbal conversation and messaging.
+The chatbot is not necessary an AI or Machine Learning software.
+Surely AI, ML and DL can make bot better.
+Client-server to the web to mobile apps and now bots are coming in our way.
 Data visualization & virtualization is about keeping data at the top of the priority list.
-Business success should be AI goal.
+Business success should be the AI goal.